 Number of players: From two to six.
-Players may form partnerships.
+Players may form teams.

-Cards: Use about 50 to 70 assorted basic number cards for two players, 75 to 100 cards for three players, and all the basic number cards for four or more players.
-Omit the 0s.

-Deal: Deal seven cards to each player.
+- Cards: Use about 50 to 70 assorted basic number cards for two players, 75 to 100 cards for three players, and all the basic number cards for four or more players.
+Omit the 0s. - Deal: Deal seven cards to each player.
 The remaining cards form the stock.
 Turn over the top card and place it beside the stock to start the discard pile.

-Object of the game: To form groups of three or more identical cards.
-After the game, each player or partnership calculates the total value of all the groups he has put down.
-The winner is the one with the highest score.

-Play: Players take turns, starting with the player to the left of the dealer.
+- Object of the game: To form groups of three or more identical cards.
+After the game, each player or team calculates the total value of all the groups he has put down.
+The winner is the one with the highest score. - Play: Players take turns, starting with the player to the left of the dealer.
 During a turn, a player picks up a card or cards, lays down cards if possible, and discards one card.

-A player may either pick up the top card from the stock or pick up, in order, as many cards as desired from the discards.
+A player may either take the top card from the stock or pick up, in order, as many cards as desired from the discards.
 If the third card in the discard pile is desired, the player must also pick up the first and second card.
-However, a player may not have more than 10 cards in his hand following his turn.
 Then he checks his hand for groups of three or more identical cards, which are placed face up on the table.
 He may also add an identical card to any existing group that he already has on the table.
+A player may not have more than 10 cards in his hand following his turn.

 A player concludes his turn by laying down a discard.
 The discards are laid down overlapping each other so that all the numbers can be seen.
 If a player runs out of cards, he may take five more from the stock.
-The game is over when the stock is exhausted.
+The game is over when the stock is exhausted and all cards possible have been played.